| Important note: Images and videos posted on this

 parts of Eastern Europe to leave their homes and move to Palestine.
 The establishment of the World Zionist Organization was

 created in 1897 in response to a small number of Jewish pioneers who moved to Palestine in 1882.[2]
+The World Zionist Organization convinced Britain to recognize the importance of a Jewish homeland.
+In 1917, Britain introduced

 the Balfour Declaration, pledging “a national homeland for Jewish people.”[3]
 By the 1930’s,